Multi-Account AWS Strategy

 }

-Only Alice and Bob can assume the VouchDeployer role.
-Everyone else can still assume VouchReadOnly.
+Only Alice and Bob can chain into vouch/VouchDeploy.
+Everyone else still gets the read-only vouch/VouchAccess spoke.

 Troubleshooting